-Modern Day Pantsula is a creative collective from Soweto comprising of influential content creators united by their love for the Pantsula subculture, this photo series was shot by Cape Town based Dan Carter in Modern Day Pantsula's native Soweto.
-As a collective, Modern Day Pantsula are involved in fashion entrepreneurship, content development, lifestyle curation, music production, TV production and they host a social market called 'On-Aux' which allows young entrepreneurs an opportunity to engage in commerce and young creatives an opportunity to create and showcase their work.
+Modern Day Pantsula is a creative collective from Soweto comprising of content creators united by their love for the Pantsula subculture, this photo series was shot by Cape Town-based photographer Dan Carter in Modern Day Pantsula's native Soweto.
+As a collective, Modern Day Pantsula partake in fashion entrepreneurship, content development, lifestyle curation, music production, TV production as well as host a social market called 'On-Aux' which allows young entrepreneurs an opportunity to engage in commerce and young creatives to create and showcase their work.

 This photo series is an ode to the South African taxi industry.
 Soweto being one of South Africa’s biggest townships relies on the taxi industry to transport over a million of its residents to work and school daily.

 The South African taxi industry employs more than 600 000 people and transports 15 million commuters per day (according to Business Tech).
 Shot on a bright Saturday afternoon in the bustling streets of Diepkloof’s Bara Taxi Rank.
 A hub of economic activity and a melting pot of ideas, skills, cultures, backgrounds and ambitions.
 Chris Hani Baragwanath (Bara) Hospital is the largest hospital in Africa and the third largest in the world.

 Dan Carter’s visual prowess and exceptional use of the sun’s natural lighting delivers a stunning re-imagination of South African taxi owners.
 Widely misunderstood as rude and unhygienic, the good work of taxi owners and drivers has often been overlooked.

 Modern Day Pantsula took it upon themselves to re-define and reimagine the gentlemen of the taxi industry while educating people and highlighting their importance in the public transportation system and its contribution to the economy at large.